TL;DR

-TL;DR or tl;dr, short for "too long; didn't read", is internet slang often used to introduce a summary of an online post or news article.
-It is also used as an informal interjection commenting that a block of text has been ignored due to its length.
+TL;DR or tl;dr, short for "too long; didn't read", is Internet slang, often used to introduce a summary of an online post or news article.
+It is also used as an informal interjection, commenting that a block of text has been ignored due to its length.

 History

-The phrase dates back to at least 2002.
+The phrase dates from at least 2002.
 According to the Oxford English Dictionary, its earliest known use was in a 2002 message posted on the Usenet newsgroup rec.games.video.nintendo.
 In 2009, the term appeared in Mo' Urban Dictionary: Ridonkulous Street Slang Defined, a publication based on online crowdsourced slang database Urban Dictionary.
 Also in 2009, it was listed as a slang acronym in David Pogue's tweet anthology World According to Twitter.
-The term was added to the Oxford Dictionaries Online in 2013.
+The term was added to the now-defunct Oxford Dictionaries Online in 2013.